 Gender identity refers to the gender with which a person identifies, which may be different from that person’s assigned or anatomical gender at birth.
-While no federal law expressly prohibits gender identity discrimination, the Equal Employment Opportunity Commission (EEOC) interprets federal law’s prohibition against “sex” discrimination to include gender identity discrimination.
-And, around 20 states and the District of Columbia expressly outlaw discrimination on the basis of gender identity.

 Gender identity means the gender with which a person identifies.
 Sometimes, people use the term “gender expression,” which refers to someone’s gender-related mannerisms, appearance, style of dress, characteristics, or identity, without regard to the person’s designated sex at birth.
 Someone’s gender expression may or may not conform to his or her gender identity.
 For example, someone may identify as male, yet wear women’s clothing and style his hair in a way that is perceived as feminine.

 Under federal law, employers may not single out employees who are transgender or gender nonconforming for differential treatment.
 For example, an employer may not refuse to hire someone who is undergoing a gender transition, refuse to promote someone who uses a different gender and name than he or she was assigned at birth, refuse to step in if coworkers are harassing an employee for being transgender, or fire someone who begins dressing and grooming in a style that doesn’t conform to his or her perceived gender.